complexorganizations/dji-feed-ingestion/README.md

 ```

-# Do a anaylis of the live feed using cloud providers.
+# Do a analysis of the live feed using cloud providers.

 https://docs.aws.amazon.com/ivs/latest/userguide/getting-started-set-up-streaming.html